Employee Rights and Responsibilities: Everything You Need to Know

 In turn, if an employee is aware that the employer is failing to abide by OSHA requirements, the employee can make a complaint to OSHA at which point in time an OSHA inspector will come out to the site to further investigate.
 The federal law protects the employee from retaliation on the part of the employer for such a complaint.

 If you need help learning more about employee rights and responsibilities, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.